Great news, you'll soon be able to recycle even more!

-If you would like more information regarding this nearer the time, please sign up for email alerts.
+If you would like more information regarding the new service please sign up for email alerts.

 Yes.
 Your household waste, your recycling, and your garden waste (if you pay for garden waste collections) will continue to be collected fortnightly.

-We want to help you recycle more by increasing the range of materials you can recycle at home, and making the system easier to use.
+We want to help you recycle more by increasing the range of materials you can recycle at home.

 Recycling materials has less impact on the environment than burying them in landfill or burning them to generate energy so the more we can recycle, the better it is for the environment.
 In addition it tends to be more cost effective to recycle materials than to deliver them to energy from waste plants or to landfill them.